writetome51/abstract-app-paginator/README.md

 reload() : void
     // Loads batch 1 and resets this.currentPageNumber to 1.
     // Intended to be called after the order of the entire dataset changes
-    // (like after sorting), or after the dataTotal changes.
+    // (like after sorting), or after this.totalItems changes.
 ```
 The methods below are not important to know about in order to use this
 class.
 They're inherited from [BaseClass](https://github.com/writetome51/typescript-base-class#baseclass) .